 Turki Althubaiti, a leading academic at Taif University in Saudi Arabia, has been named as a finalist in the Professional Achievement category for his work initiating new academic programmes enhancing access to higher education.
 He says his time at Essex, where he completed a Masters Degree followed by a PhD in English Literature in 2007, continues to inspire his work.

 Anushree Srivastava from India is a Crew Biologist on The Mars Society’s Mars 160 Twin Desert-Arctic Analog Mission which is investigating how humans might survive on the Red Planet.
 A finalist in the Professional Achievement category, Anushree completed an MSc in Biotechnology in 2016 and is using this experience to contribute to research into the future astrobiological exploration of Mars.

 Ruijiao Li, also a finalist in the Professional Achievement category, created the hugely successful AMY Robotics in China.
 He graduated in 2015 with an MRes Computer Science in Robotics and is now the Chief Roboticist at his company AMY Robotics.

 The British Council Alumni Awards celebrate the outstanding achievements of alumni from UK universities and showcase the impact and value of a UK higher education.
 The winners and finalists are leaders in their fields who have used their experience of studying in the UK to make a positive contribution to their communities, professions and countries.

-The Essex finalists will each attend regional award ceremonies between now and April, with finalists of the Regional Awards being put forward for the prestigious Global Alumni Award.
-The winner will be announced in April.
+The Essex finalists will each attend National Award ceremonies between now and April, with finalists being put forward for the Regional Award, who will then go on to compete for the prestigious Global Alumni Award.
+We will be able to announce our regional-level finalists after all national ceremonies, with the global winner being announced at the end of April.